 At first glance, investing in expensive stocks might seem out of reach to the average investor and beginner investors.

 Indeed, in previous decades, stocks might split to attract average investors.
-That was one reason cited for Amazon’s recent split.
+That was one reason cited for Amazon’s split in June 2022.
 They might also split to earn a place or stay on the Dow Jones index.
 Because the Dow is price-weighted, shares with high prices can wield a disproportionate influence on the index, prompting the Dow to drop the company to keep the index in balance.
 Many believe that was one major factor in Apple’s 2020 4-for-1 stock split.

 Keep in Mind

 Moreover, investors tend to evaluate stock prices relative to earnings.
-Given this measure, investors might happily pay $429,200 per share when it produces over $55,767 per share — about 13% of the share price — in returns in a single year, as Berkshire Hathaway did between July 2021 and July 2022.
-Conversely, $1,374.88 per share for Chipotle may appear expensive in comparison, with its gain of $24.05 per share, amounting to about 1.75% of the share price, for the same period.
+Given this measure, investors might happily pay $563,073 per share when it produces tens of thousands of dollars per share in returns in a single year, as Berkshire Hathaway typically does.
+Conversely, $1,924.67 per share for Chipotle may appear expensive in comparison, with its much smaller earnings — close to $40 — relative to share price.

 It’s important to remember that while a high share price might result from significant growth in the past, it’s not always a reliable indicator of a stock to buy for the future.